SummaryRead the full fact sheet

-Generally, herbs are delicately flavoured, so add them to your cooking in the last few minutes.
-It helps to taste test.
-If not enough herbs are added, then little difference will be made to the flavour of the dish, whereas if too many herbs are added, their flavour will overpower other ingredients.
+Generally, fresh herbs are delicately flavoured, so if adding them to your cooking, do so in the last few minutes.
+Tasting your dish as you go along will help you tell if you’ve added enough.
+If not enough herbs are used, then little difference will be made to the flavour of the dish, but if too many herbs are added, their flavour will overpower other ingredients.

 Health benefits of herbs

-- Garlic, linseed, fenugreek and lemongrass may help lower cholesterol.
+- Garlic, linseed, fenugreek and lemongrass may help lower .

-- Garlic is useful for people with mildly elevated blood pressure.
+- Garlic is useful for people with mildly elevated .

 - Garlic, onions, chives, leeks, mint, basil, oregano, sage and many other herbs can help protect against cancer.

-- Herbs are rich in antioxidants, especially cloves, cinnamon, sage, oregano and thyme, by helping to reduce low-density lipoproteins (‘bad’ cholesterol).
+- Herbs are rich in , especially cloves, cinnamon, sage, oregano and thyme, by helping to reduce low-density lipoproteins (‘bad’ cholesterol).

 Cooking with herbs